-The Office of Scholarships and Financial Aid assists students in working out programs to cover the college costs.
-Those who apply for need-based financial aid and qualify receive an award letter indicating the aid for which they are eligible including grants, scholarships, loans, and income from student employment.
+The Office of Scholarships and Financial Aid assists students in working out programs to cover college costs.
+Those who apply for need-based financial aid receive an award letter indicating the aid for which they are eligible including grants, scholarships, loans, and income from student employment.
 Students should determine before registration how they will meet their costs and, if intending to carrying a full academic load, should plan to work no more than twelve to fifteen hours per week.

-Specific information about financial aid programs is given in the following pages and is divided into three sections: (1) tuition reduction programs, (2) academic scholarships, and (3) need-based aid.
+Specific information about financial aid programs is given in the following pages and is divided into three sections: (1) Denominational Grants, (2) academic scholarships, and (3) need-based aid.
 The scholarships and need-based programs and their conditions are described in the following sections.
-Questions or requests for additional information should be directed to the Office of Scholarships and Financial Aid at the address or telephone number given inside the front cover of this catalog.
+Questions or requests for additional information should be directed to the Office of Scholarships and

+Financial Aid at the address or telephone number given inside the front cover of this catalog.

 Academic Progress Requirements.
 Students who wish to receive financial aid must be meeting the normal standards for continuation as a student and must have completed the minimum credit units needed for good standing.
 These are described on page 24.
-These standards apply to Michigan Competitive Scholarships, Tuition Grants, and Differential Grants, to Calvin Scholarship Grants and Loans to Pell Grants, Supplementary Educational Opportunity Grants, National Direct and Guarantee Student Loans, Parent Loans for Students, and College Work-Study employment.
+These standards apply to Michigan Competitive Scholarships, Tuition Grants, and Differential Grants, to Calvin Scholarships, Grants, and Loans, to Pell Grants, Supplemental Educational Opportunity Grants, National Direct and Guaranteed Student Loans, Parent Loans for Undergraduate Students, and College Work-Study employment.